-On 4 June 2020, the Department of Employment and Labour issued a consolidated directive on health and safety protocols in the workplace, that consolidate and repeal all other directives issued in this regard (C19 OHS).
-The purpose of C19 OHS was to clarify the health and safety measures to be taken by employers in order to protect workers and members of the public who enter their workplaces or who are exposed to their working activities.
-The purpose of the C19 OHS is also to ensure that the measures taken by employers under the Occupational Health and Safety Act 85 of 1995 (OHS Act) are consistent with the overall national strategies and policies to minimise the spread of COVID-19.
-Under AL2, all employers are advised to adhere to all health protocols in place including any the C19 OHS.
-AL2 regulations also dictate that all persons employed in private residences must adhere to relevant health and safety protocols and social distancing measures.
-In addition, the C19 OHS incorporated the Guidance Document by reference, thus arguably rendering the Guidance Document binding.
+On 11 June 2021, the Department of Employment and Labour issued a consolidated directive on health and safety protocols in the workplace, that consolidated and repealed all other directives issued in this regard (C19 OHS) 2021.
+The purpose of this directive is to consolidate and clarify the health and safety measures to be taken by employers in order to protect the health and safety of workers and members of the public who enter their workplaces or who are exposed to their working activities, and to ensure that the measures taken by employers under the Occupational Health and Safety Act 85 of 1995 (OHS Act) are consistent with the overall national strategies and policies to minimise the spread of COVID-19.
+Under AL1, all employers are advised to adhere to all health protocols in place including any the C19 OHS.
+AL1 regulations also dictate that all persons employed in private residences must adhere to relevant health and safety protocols and social distancing measures.
+While contact tracing regulations were briefly suspended on 24 December 2021, such regulations were reinstated until further notice.

-13. Who is considered a "worker" in terms of C19 OHS?
+12. Who is considered a "worker" in terms of C19 OHS?

-Any person who works in an employer's workplace, including an employee of the employer or a contractor, a self-employed person or volunteer.
+Any person who works in an employer's workplace, including an employee of the employer or contractor, a self-employed person or volunteer

-14. Who does the C19 OHS apply to?
+13. Who does the C19 OHS apply to?